EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/la-ai-se-percibe-de-manera-diferente-entre-artistas-y-devs/index.en.md

 An AI-generated website (and perhaps the code itself) is completely indistinguishable from one made by a human.
 Plus, a website isn’t usually perceived as the result of human expression (especially in today’s internet).

 But with art, it’s much easier to tell—hands with too many fingers, logical inconsistencies, even that default, generic style that’s become so characteristic.
 Or the now-popular Ghibli style that’s turned into a commodity.

+AI-generated art stands out whereas AI-generated code is invisible.